 Note: Never connect with any network that you won’t trust.
 It harms the data on your computer.

 Enter the password and start using

 One last step is to enter the correct password to access the internet connection from that router or source.
-Here you can find the necessity of a strong password to the data on your computer.

 I think now you don’t have any issues on your PC to connect with the internet.
 In case you find any trouble and your PC won’t connect to the Wi-Fi network, then apply the fixes that are discussed in the link.